henrysun9074/diffusion-code/README.md

    cd diffusion-code
    ```

-### 🌎 Environment Setup

-Create a virtual environment using environment.yml file and install all required packages
-- need to add yaml file with dependencies
-- add instructions on how to build environment using conda
-- e.g. conda create....using yml

 ## 🖥️ Compute and Storage Requirements

 The following compute and storage resources are recommended:

 - **Compute**: We ran the scripts using a NVIDIA GeForce RTX 4060 Ti with 8GB GDDR6 GPU memory.
 Batch generation was also done using Google Colab's T4 GPU with 12 GB of VRAM.
 For the batch generation scripts, lower GPU memory can be supported by decreasing the batch size.
 - **Storage**: At least ~15 GB of free disk space for the dataset, SD1.0XL model weights, and code base.
 Additional space may be required for model outputs and training datasets, depending if you change the patch dataset parameters and/or use your own dataset.
 The fine-tuned LoRA model hosted on Hugging Face occupies about 90 MB of storage.
+You can also change the location where model weights are stored and cached (link [here](https://huggingface.co/docs/diffusers/en/installation?install=pip) for more).

 ## 📂 Data Access